MLB rumors: Joe Girardi to Mets? Buck Showalter...

 - News Article

 MLB rumors: Joe Girardi to Mets?
 Buck Showalter to Phillies?
-Joe Espada to Cubs?
-Where ex-Yankees will land - nj.com
+Predicting best fits for ex-Yankees managers - nj.com

 Tweets